-If Aldo had rented out the house after he stopped living in it he could choose to continue to treat it as his main residence (see Continuing main residence status after dwelling ceases to be your main residence on page 67).
+If Aldo had rented out the house after he stopped living in it, he could also have chosen to continue to treat it as his main residence (see Continuing main residence status after dwelling ceases to be your main residence on page 74).
 The house would be considered to be his main residence until his death because he rented it out for less than six years.